 - The drivers of the trucks themselves

 Depending on the size of your business, you may require a solution powered by Artificial Intelligence (AI) technology to keep track of your inventory and automate orders.
-If our hypothetical organic produce business has 50 trucks and a few warehouses and distribution centers, you might be able to achieve supply chain optimization with just a few PCs.
+If the hypothetical organic produce business has 50 trucks and a few warehouses and distribution centers, you might be able to achieve supply chain optimization with just a few PCs.

-Companies the size of Amazon need entire divisions that are supported by the most powerful technology and secure, cloud-based management protocols and software, along with thousands of people who maintain some semblance of control over the unimaginably colossal enterprise that is their supply chain.
+Companies the size of Amazon need entire divisions supported by the most powerful technology and secure, cloud-based management protocols and software, along with thousands of people who maintain some semblance of control over the unimaginably colossal enterprise that is their supply chain.

 Even our example company needs fleet-management software, tamper-proof timecard systems, energy-efficient process flows, and communications tools to be successful at supply chain optimization.